What Is Local SEO?

 For an added local SEO boost and credibility, add testimonials to your website.
-They should come from Google reviews and from Yelp page.
-You may consider providing instructions on your website to your clients how they can leave you a review.
+They should come from Google reviews and from the Yelp page.
+Also consider providing instructions on your website to your clients on how they can leave you a review.

 The best way to do that is through blogging.
 For best performance, your blog should be on your website, and not on another domain.

-As you get links to your blogs, you attract the clients to your website and add value to your business.
+As you get links to your blogs, you’ll attract more clients to your website and add value to your business.
 In your posts, include local cities and local neighbourhood names, including unofficial ones.

 If there is a major local event, mention that too.
-Consider sponsoring local organizations, or collaborate with local businesses and put them into your posts.
+Consider sponsoring local organizations or collaborate with local businesses and put them in your posts.

 As hard as it may sound, stop talking about yourself and your products in your blogs.
 People don’t care about you.
 Instead, give them added value.
-Give them an advantage, something useful that they will not find elsewhere.
+Give them an advantage, something useful that they won’t find elsewhere.

-It does not even have to big encyclopedic facts.
+It doesn’t even have to big encyclopedic facts.
 Give them entertainment.
 People love entertainment and will come for more.
-You will get what you want – traffic, i.e. new clients.
+You’ll get what you want – traffic, i.e. new clients.

 Being local doesn’t mean staying on your website.
 Go out and “meet the people.”
 Have your business listed in as many local business directories as possible.